Stalk and cull deer

 • identify individual and groups of deer

-• approach deer close enough to ensure a humane kill
+• approach deer and get close enough to ensure a humane kill

 • shoot deer